 Angler of the Year Points System:

 - 3rd place- 98 pts

 - Continues with 1pt deduction for descending places.

-- All contestants that do not catch a weighing fish shall receive a value of 5 points less than the last place catching fish.
+- All contestants who do not catch a weighing fish shall receive a value of 5 points less than the last place catching fish.